adaptdk/Adapt-Academy-Frontend/final/README.md

 ### Task

-Your main goal is to create a landing page, overview page displaying 3-4 (depends on the size of the group) different widgets, extended single page view for each widget:
+Your main goal is to create a landing page that will display 3-4 (depends on the size of the group) different widgets.
+Each widget will forward to extended single page view with more detailed information:

 ![Main page with widgets](https://raw.githubusercontent.com/adaptdk/Adapt-Academy-Frontend/master/images/main-4-widgets.png)